-Pena Palace sits on the second-highest peak in the Sintra hills, and offers incredible views of the sprawling, forested lands below.
+Pena National Palace sits on the second-highest peak in the Sintra hills, and offers incredible views of the sprawling, forested lands below.

-The earthquake in 1755 nearly turned the entire monastery into a pile of rubble, but the chapel remained relatively unscathed.
+Unfortunately, the earthquake in 1755 nearly turned the entire monastery into a pile of rubble, but the chapel remained relatively unscathed.

 And red for the old monastic wing:

 However, King Ferdinand and his wife Queen Maria II had a vast amount of input into the design details.
-The king asked for vaulted arches and Medieval and Islamic influences to be added.
+The king had vaulted arches and Medieval and Islamic influences added.